As we head into the 2019 triathlon events season, it’s time to start thinking about heading into the open water, and that means getting a wetsuit.

 We’ve had a fresh look at the market for you, and have these suggestions.
 (Please note that thetrilife.com does not represent or endorse any of these brands or companies, and our findings are based on our own research only).

-Huub offer triathlon wetsuit season hire for £70 for the entire open water season, plus a £129.99 refundable deposit.
-The wetsuit needs to be returned by 31st October 2018, otherwise you will lose the right to your refund and you will need to clean and dry the wetsuit out before returning it.
+2XU offer triathlon wetsuit season hire for £85 for the entire open water season, plus a £50 refundable deposit.
+The wetsuit needs to be returned by 30th September 2019, otherwise you will lose the right to your refund and you will need to clean and dry the wetsuit out before returning it.
+You can also opt for day hire (£30) or month hire (£55).
+If you decide to purchase the wetsuit after the hire period, the hire cost will be deducted from your purchase.

 Mywetsuithire (Reading based) offer over 50 different wetsuits from the most trusted brands and have rates of 2 week hire from £29.95 and full season hire from £59.95, plus a standard delivery charge of £10.
 They offer a “quick hire” service if you’re not sure what wetsuit to go for.
 You can give them your height, weight and the event you’re taking part in and they’ll choose the best wetsuit for you.

-TriUk have a very transparent hiring option available – hire fee for each wetsuit is £50.00 and the suit should be returned by 1st October 2018.
+TriUk have a very transparent hiring option available – hire fee for each (brand new) wetsuit is £40.00 and the suit should be returned by 1st October 2019.
 Postage & packing for each wetsuit is £9.99.
-Upon hire a refundable deposit is payable of £70.00 (The suit must be returned to TRI UK in the same condition it was sent out in or charges will be incurred.
-Each returned suit is individually inspected and the following charges are made where applicable: £10 for cleaning, and £10 for each hole/rip/tear/undue damage, and £10 if the suit is wet).
-So your total cost for season hire for a wetsuit is £129.99 (with £70 returnable).
+Upon hire a refundable deposit is payable of £50.00 (The suit must be returned to TRI UK in the same condition it was sent out in or charges will be incurred.
+Each returned suit is individually inspected and the following charges are made where applicable: £10 for cleaning, and £10 for each hole/rip/tear/undue damage, and £10 if the suit is wet.
+So your total cost for season hire for a wetsuit is £99.99 (with £50 returnable).

 If you’re starting out, you might not want to throw a load of cash at your wetsuit purchase, so here’s some lower budget, but still decent quality, options: